gellner/knative-servicemesh-vault/README.md

 Running on host port 8080
 ---> Running application from script (app.sh) ..
 ```
-At this point, `localhost:8080` can be accessed on the workstation in a web browser (or by running curl or the `invoke` sub-command in another shell) - the `kn func run` command will show any logs from the container:
+At this point, `localhost:8080` can be accessed on the workstation in a web browser (or by running curl or the `invoke` sub-command in another shell) - the still-running `kn func run` command will show any logs from the container:
 ```bash
 $ kn func invoke
 {"message": "Hello World"}